Suita conjecture for a punctured torus: A Once-Punctured Torus

-\textit{Proof.} We see that the two terms on the right hand side of \eqref{green} are responsible for the two terms on the right hand side of \eqref{equation}, respectively.
+\begin{proof} [Proof of Theorem \ref{Evans}] We see that the two terms on the right-hand side of \eqref{green} are responsible for the two terms on the right-hand side of \eqref{AG}, respectively.
 Keeping this in mind, we can construct the Evans-Selberg potential by attaching physics meanings.
 We regard the potential as an electric flux generated at the pole $w$ and terminates at the boundary point $u$ (see \cite{Oo10} for detailed physics explanations).
-Therefore, the Evans-Selberg potential $E^{\tau, u}_w(z)$ with a pole $w$ satisfies that and can be expressed via the theta function as
+So, the Evans-Selberg potential $E^{\tau, u}_w(z)$ with a pole $w$ satisfies and can be expressed via the theta function as \end{proof}